-Prior to joining IPUT, Niall worked with DTZ Chartered Surveyors in valuation and investment advisory roles in both the Dublin and London commercial markets.
-He is a member of the Society of Chartered Surveyors, a member of the property committee of the Irish Association of Investment Managers and is the Irish representative on the Management Committee of the European Property Federation.
+Prior to joining IPUT, Niall worked with DTZ Chartered Surveyors in valuation and investment advisory roles in both the Dublin and London commercial property markets.
+He is a member of the Society of Chartered Surveyors, the Royal Institution of Chartered Surveyors, a member of the property committee of the Irish Association of Investment Managers and is the Irish representative on the Management Committee of the European Property Federation.

 Niall is a Chartered Surveyor with over 25 years’ industry experience.
-He joined IPUT in 1992 and was appointed Property Manager in 1998.
-Niall oversees all aspects of property management within the portfolio and has ensured consistent rental recovery which is the cornerstone of IPUT’s strong performance.
+He joined IPUT in 1992 and was appointed Head of Property Management in 1998.
+Niall oversees all aspects of property management within the portfolio and has ensured consistent rental recovery which is the cornerstone of the Fund’s strong performance.

 Prior to joining IPUT, Niall worked in the Irish commercial property market with Colliers Chartered Surveyors and Sisk Construction in various commercial property management roles.
 Niall is a member of the Society of Chartered Surveyors and the Royal Institution of Chartered Surveyors.